 The Riocentro complex is set to be used as a competition venue for the 2016 Olympic Games, hosting the Badminton, Boxing, Table Tennis and Weightlifting events.
 The Rio Olympic Park, hosting 13 other events, will also be located nearby in Barra da Tijuca.

 The complex is situated 20 km from the Estadio do Maracana venue and is approximately 25 km from Rio de Janeiro-Galeao International Airport.
 The domestic airport, Santos Dumont, is approximately 35 km from the IBC.

-During the event the IBC will serve as the headquarters for FIFA TV, HBS, FBST, other FIFA Family members and the Media Rights Licensees.
-To accommodate all IBC users, Halls 3, 4 and 5 of the Riocentro complex will be used.
+During the event the IBC served as the headquarters for FIFA TV, HBS, FBST, other FIFA Family members and the Media Rights Licensees.
+To accommodate all IBC users, Halls 3, 4 and 5 of the Riocentro complex were used.

 HBS World Cup Project Organisation Chart

 Note: For all HBS projects an event-specific organisational chart is produced.